HusseinMorsy/my-elm-examples/README.md

 ## Simple Examples

-* [Counter.elm](Counter.elm).Counter example from the [Elm-Architecture guide](http://guide.elm-lang.org/architecture/user_input/buttons.html) with reset button
+* [Counter.elm](Counter.elm).
+Counter example from the [Elm-Architecture guide](http://guide.elm-lang.org/architecture/user_input/buttons.html) with reset button
 * [SimpleList.elm](SimpleList.elm).
-A simple shoppint list without interation. see [Gist](https://gist.github.com/HusseinMorsy/8c726fc58be40722a147488db9da33e3) for step by step tutorial.
+A simple shopping list without interaction.
+See [Gist](https://gist.github.com/HusseinMorsy/8c726fc58be40722a147488db9da33e3) for step by step tutorial.
 * [Grouped.elm](Grouped.elm).
-Shows a to group a List.
+Shows how to group a List.
 * [InterActiveList.elm](InterActiveList.elm).
 Extended version of SimpleList.elm, where you can check items
 * [SimpleTest.elm](SimpleTest.elm).
 Shows how to use ElmTest.
 For other test examples see [elm-lang/core test suite](https://github.com/elm-lang/core/tree/master/tests/Test)
+* [MwstCalculator.elm](MwstCalculator.elm).
+Shows hows use input fields and how to convert Strings to Float.
 * [TimeoutForm.elm](TimeoutForm.elm).
 Shows usage of Subscriptions and Time.
-* [MwstCalculator.elm](MwstCalculator.elm).
-Shows hows to convert Strings to Float.

 see also [Elm OpenWeatherMap example application](https://github.com/HusseinMorsy/elm-openweathermap-example)